TJU-DRL-LAB/self-supervised-rl/README.md

 ## Citation

-If you use our repo in your work, please cite the following:
+If this repository has helped your research, please cite the following:

-Here is an example BibTeX:
 ```
 @article{tjurllab22ssrl,
   author    = {TJU RL Lab},